rajashekar/memory-game/README.md

 # Memory Game Project

-This Project is done as part of Udacity Front end Web developer course.
 The purpose of the project is to understand the concepts of Javascript and CSS.

 ## Table of Contents